sumersodhajsm/Simple-SRC-v3/readme.md

 # Simple SRC v3

-A Telegram bot that helps batch process messages from private and public channels.
+A simplest Telegram Save Restricted bot repo (just 100 lines) that helps batch process messages from private and public channels.

 ## Features
 - Extracts messages from channels and forwards them.